-As our summer this year has been quite different to previous years, it has made us want vacation time more than ever.
+Summer is here, so it’s the perfect time for a much deserved vacation.
 Many of us look forward to water-based activities, and while we’re tempted to take our phone underwater, we should really reconsider.
 People often think it’s okay to take their phone to the maximum amount of meters down it can go to take pictures of fish or snap a selfie, but think again.

 Water and Phones – Not a Good Combination